 - Be aware that your beautiful day will almost certainly not go exactly as planned, but it can still be beautiful!

 - Use mindfulness on your beautiful day to soak in the simple pleasures you will experience throughout the day.

 The self-esteem journal is another straightforward but effective exercise for clients suffering from feelings of low self-worth.

-This worksheet provides a template for each day of the week and three prompts per day for your client to respond to, including prompts like:
+This Self-Esteem Journal For Adults provides a template for each day of the week and three prompts per day for your client to respond to, including prompts like: